-This year (21-22), SEAL will be phasing out the RCO accounting service and management of RCO Trustee accounts (also known as OSL accounts).
-Our team recognizes the potential impact of the loss of service and we have worked closely with several campus partners to further discuss them.
-One predominant impact has been billing RCOs for campus services.
-To address this challenge, we have created a Campus Provider Billing Workgroup.
-Through a series of meetings, this workgroup has begun to strategize ways to find solutions to a greater campus issue.
+Throughout 2021-22, SEAL began the process of phasing out the RCO accounting services and management of RCO Trustee accounts (also known as OSL accounts).
+The team recognized the potential impact of the loss of service and worked closely with several campus partners to further discuss mitigating the disruption including billing RCOs for campus services.
+The Campus Provider Billing Workgroup met through a series of meetings to strategize ways to find solutions.

-- If your RCO Trustee account has a positive balance:
+- If your RCO Trustee account had a positive balance:

 - Annual account maintenance fees have already been assessed.

 - At the beginning of week 5 of spring, RCO leaders as listed on Shoreline, will be notified via email and/or Shoreline about their account balance.

 - RCO leaders can submit requests via Shoreline (RCO Accounting Request Form) to initiate the closing process beginning week 7 of spring